 Cleveland State University provides two types of graduate assistantships: 1) a Graduate Assistantship with a Scholarship and 2) a Graduate Assistantship without a Scholarship.

-Both the existing GA with a scholarship and the new GA without a scholarship are described below.
+Both the existing GA with a scholarship and the GA without a scholarship are described below.
 Please see the schedule of minimum stipends.
-The only change to this schedule is the inclusion of a 5 hour option for a GA without a scholarship.

 Graduate Assistantship with a Scholarship

 Includes a stipend and a scholarship for 10, 15, or 20 hours of service per week.
 The minimum stipends in effect will remain.
 Programs can exceed these minimums.
 Students receiving a GA with a scholarship must remain enrolled in a minimum of 9 credit hours per semester.